 - The holmium laser uses a flexible nephroscope to literally melt the stones.
 This laser destroys up to 100% of all types of stones and it has an excellent safety record.
 It should be used sparingly, however, and with particular caution on large uric acid stones until more is understood about its effect.
 (Another device, the erbium: YAG laser shows promise for lithotripsy, but is not currently in clinical use.)

-Because the procedure uses large volumes of fluid, fluid overload is a potential problem, particularly in children or patients with heart disease.
+Because the procedure uses large volumes of fluid, fluid overload is a potential problem, particularly in children or people with heart disease.

 Infection may occur in some patients.
-Other serious complications may include a collapsed lung and injuries to areas outside the kidney (but within the operative area), such as the abdomen or chest, but occurrence is extremely rare.
+Other serious complications may include a collapsed lung and injuries to areas outside the kidney (but within the operative area), such as the abdomen or chest.
+But these occurrences are extremely rare.

 Open Surgery (Nephrolithotomy)